Grate-Oracle-Lewot/GrateCrystal/README.md

 - Most moves with a power below 40 have been bumped up to 40 (or 20 for multiple-hit moves).
 A few other changes to move powers, and almost every move has received an accuracy boost.

-- Many moves have had their types changed to allow for better move variety within rarer types.
+- Many moves (mostly Normal ones) have had their types changed to allow for better move variety within rarer types.

 - HM moves are better in battle, and a few moves have had their effects changed completely.
 Hyper Fang drains HP, Low Kick lowers Evasion, Rolling Kick is a guaranteed flinch, Leer lowers Special Defense, Kinesis sharply raises Special Attack, etc.